farao-community/farao-community.github.io/pages/docs/input-data/crac/json/ra-usage-limits.md

 A FARAO "ra-usage-limits-per-instant" consists in limits on the usage of remedial actions for given instants.
+The given instant ID should match an ID of an instant in the CRAC.
+Otherwise, the limits will be ignored.
 See [here]((/docs/input-data/crac/creation-parameters#ra-usage-limits-per-instant)) for further explanation on each field described in the following example.

 {% capture t8_java %}